JMencius/pie/README.md

 <img src="pie_logo.png" width = "100">

-# VCF alignment problem or format standard

 # pie
 Phasing all-In-one Evaluator, for haplotype phasing evaluation

 ## Installation
-Currently, `Pie` does not support online installation, but will be available through `pip` or `conda` upon publication
+Currently, `Pie` does not support online installation, but will be available through `pip` or `conda` upon publication.
+Installation will finish in a few minutes

 ### Use `pip` to conduct local installation
 1. Create new virtual environment